pubkey/rxdb/docs-src/docs/articles/websockets-sse-polling-webrtc-webtransport.md

 While WebRTC is made to be used for client-client interactions, it could also be leveraged for server-client communication where the server just simulated being also a client.
 This approach only makes sense for niche use cases which is why in the following WebRTC will be ignored as an option.

+The problem is that for WebRTC to work, you need a signaling-server anyway which would then again run over websockets, SSE or WebTransport.
+This defeats the purpose of using WebRTC as a replacement for these technologies.

 ## Limitations of the technologies

 ### Sending Data in both directions